SoumyaShreeram/LightGen/README.md

 ### Usage
 Using the code to generate lightcones from IllustrisTNG simulations.
 This code is easily adaptable to other N-body simulations too.
-For instructions see the example notebooks provided in the `notebooks` folder and also see the template script.
+For instructions see the example notebooks provided in the `examples` folder and also see the template script.
 The code needs you to point to the `sim_data_dir` folder, where all the snapshots and FoF and Subfind group catalogues are provided (based on hdf5).
 You can download them from the official TNG website [here](https://www.tng-project.org/data/).
 The `sim_data_dir` directory structure must be as follows.

 ```